West UniversityEST. 1945

 The Marquis II was established in 1945 at its original location on Shepard and West Gray.
 Although we have been through a lot of changes and moved locations over the years, the Marquis II has always stayed true to its identity as a neighborhood bar.
 Located in the heart of Houston in the City of West University, the Marquis II is a great place to watch the game or enjoy a great happy hour after a long day at work.
 We offer an assortment of craft beer and specialty cocktails but people come from all over for one thing: The Texas Tea.

-With 20 different flavors, the Texas Tea has been our signature drink for over three decades.
+With 13 different flavors, the Texas Tea has been our signature drink for over five decades.
 Whether you live in Houston or just passing through, stopping by and having a Texas Tea is on everybody’s “To Do” list.

 The Marquis II was established in 1945 in the affluent neighborhood of River Oaks.
 Our original name was Marquis.
 When the original owner past away in the late 1960’s, the bar was bought by two cocktail waitresses that worked at the original bar.
 As it was always their dream to own their own bar they changed the name from Marquis to Marquis II and moved the bar to Bissonnet and Buffalo Speedway.
 After a few years the bar moved again to Bissonnet and Weslayan before settling at its current location in West University in 1985.